BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 ### Linear Layout Attributes.
 The following attributes are specific to Linear Layout:
-- `android:id` - This is a unique ID signed to a specific layout.
 - `android:baselineAligned` – This is a boolean value ( "true" or "false" ) that prevents the layout from aligning its children's baselines.
-- `android:gravity` – This specifies an object's position on both the vertical and horizontal axes.
 - `andoid:orientation` – This specifies the vertical or horizontal arrangement of objects.
 - `android:weightSum`- Sum up of child weight.
 - `android:baselineAlignedChildIndex`- It specifies which of its children to baseline align.